 With Lisa Haneberg.
-Every author needs a platform – the online presence that allows anyone in the world to find him or her.
+Every author needs a platform – the online presence that allows anyone in the world to find them.
 Author Lisa Haneberg will lead a 6-week hands-on class that will help you create a platform that attracts and engages your target readers and prepares you to sell your books.
 Open to fiction and nonfiction writers.
-[ALL LEVELS] [NEW!]
-Register now for Building Your Author Platform.
+Register now for Building Your Author Platform (Winter).

 With Andrew Shaffer.
 Got an idea for a nonfiction book or memoir?
 Before you invest months or years writing it, hold up!
 Nonfiction publishing isn’t like the fiction market—you don’t need to have a completed manuscript before querying agents.New York Times bestseller Andrew Shaffer—author of two nonfiction titles for HarperCollins—will help you turn your idea into a slickly-formatted book proposal.
-[ALL LEVELS] [ONE-TIME CLASS]
+Register now for Nonfiction Book Proposals.